 There are 6,093 hospitals in the United States.
 Those facilities can be divided in a variety of categories depending on size, location, demographics, finances, and affiliation.
 Today's post will explore the various categories into which any given hospital can be assigned.
 Knowing these categories can help consumers better understand the context of the hospitals from which they have to choose.

 Acute care hospitals provide short-term care for illness, disease, injury, or surgery.
 In contrast, long-term care is typically for chronic illness, rehabilitation, or psychiatric care.
 Most hospitals by far are acute-care facilities (88%).

 For-Profit vs. Not-for-Profit

 A growing number of hospitals are investor-owned, with excess profits going to shareholders.
-However, the majority (58%) of hospitals are still not-for-profit, with excess funds remaining in the hospital.
+However, the majority (76%) of community hospitals are still not-for-profit (local government or private organization operated), with excess funds remaining in the hospital.
 Both types of hospitals are evaluated and rated with the same metrics, and most studies show that the quality of care varies just as much, regardless of category.
 That is to say, there are high-scoring and low-scoring for-profit hospitals just as there are high-scoring and low-scoring not-for-profit hospitals.
 Some for-profit hospitals are focused on efficiency in order to lower costs, while others focus on certain procedures and services in order to provide investors with a return.
 Overall, no study has shown one or the other to provide a significantly better experience for patients.

 Community vs. Non-Community